Azure/SaaS-Private-Connectivity/docs/tutorial/part3.md

 * Validate Private Link connection approval.
 * Validate Private Link with connection to example API / endpoint deployed in [part 2](./part2.md).

-Details of how a managed application UI definition and deployment template can be created can be found [here](https://docs.microsoft.com/en-us/azure/azure-resource-manager/managed-applications/overview).
+Details of how a Managed Application UI definition and deployment template can be created can be found [here](https://docs.microsoft.com/en-us/azure/azure-resource-manager/managed-applications/overview).

 ## Create a Service Catalog Definition

-To publish a managed application to your service catalog, you must:
+To publish a Managed Application to your service catalog, you must:

-* Create a template that defines the resources to deploy with the managed application.
+* Create a template that defines the resources to deploy with the Managed Application.
-* Define the user interface elements for the portal when deploying the managed application.
+* Define the user interface elements for the portal when deploying the Managed Application.
 * Create a _.zip_ package that contains the required template files.
 * Decide which user, group, or application needs access to the resource group in the user's subscription.
-* Create the managed application definition that points to the _.zip_ package and requests access for the identity.
+* Create the Managed Application definition that points to the _.zip_ package and requests access for the identity.

-### Create the managed application template
+### Create the Managed Application template

-Every managed application definition includes a file named _mainTemplate.json_.
+Every Managed Application definition includes a file named _mainTemplate.json_.
 In it, you define the Azure resources to deploy.
 The template is no different than a regular ARM template.

 In our private connectivity context, the template will include a Private Endpoint that will be used by your customers to connect to your private SaaS offering via the Private Link Service we deployed previously.